WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 ![Picture](pics/earclip.jpg)

 ## Troubleshooting
-Having trouble making heads or tails of what is wrong.
-Make sure that you are getting an strong PulseSensor signal with this project:
+Having trouble making heads or tails of what is wrong?
+Check your raw sigal with this project:
 <a href="https://github.com/WorldFamousElectronics/PulseSensorStarterProject">WorldFamousElectronics/PulseSensorStarterProject</a>